Content Licensing and Monetization for Game Publishers

 For an in-depth example, watch licensing specialist JD Feuerstein develop a game.

 Impact of Licensing Management Solutions

-To successfully create an engaging game, it’s imperative to keep track of everything you’ve licensed in or out, how the content is being used, and what the overall impact of that is- and the best way to capture all key data points is to aggregate the data from a well-structured, flexible, and easily configurable rights and royalties management system.
+To successfully create an engaging game, it’s imperative to keep track of everything you’ve licensed in or out, how the content is being used, and what the overall impact of that is.
+The best way to capture all key data points is to aggregate the data using a well-structured, flexible, and easily configurable rights and royalties management system.

 Advantages of a robust rights and royalties management system

 With a robust rights and royalties management system, you’ll be able to discern